Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation

 \section{Model and Problem Statement}

-In this section, we formally define the problem of distributively estimating \emph{all} the parameters and the time-varying quantities that are present in the mechanical model of a team of $n$ ground mobile manipulators to cooperatively move an unknown \emph{load} $B$ mounted on a cart, as depicted in Fig.~\ref{fig:ProbStat}.
+In this section, we formally define the problem of distributively estimating all the parameters and the time-varying quantities that are present in the mechanical model of a team of $n$ planar robotic agents that cooperatively manipulate an unknown planar load, as illustrated in Fig.~\ref{fig:ProbStat}.
 We assume $n$ to be constant and known to all robots.
 This assumption can be easily relaxed by implementing one of the several algorithms for the distributed estimation of a graph size~\cite{2000-Tel}.